OanaGaskey/Lane-Lines-Detection/README.md

 ![four](test_images_output/4.JPG)

-Edges are detected using the Canny Edge Filter appliend on a grayscale image.
+Edges are detected using the [Canny Edge Filter](http://fourier.eng.hmc.edu/e161/lectures/canny/node1.html) appliend to a grayscale image.
 The Canny Edge Filter is essentially computing the gradient across the image with respect to x and y directions, the resulting matrix representing the difference in intensity between adjecent pixels.
 The algorithm will first detect strong edge (strong gradient) pixels above the high_threshold (150 for our images), and reject pixels below the low_threshold (here chosen to be 50).
 Next, pixels with values between the low_threshold and high_threshold will be included as long as they are connected to strong edges.
 The output edges is a binary image with white pixels tracing out the detected edges and black everywhere else.